kociumba/klarity/README.md

 When you want to build the docs for hosting, you have to do 2 things

 - set `base_url` in `klarity.toml` to the base url your site will be hosted on.
-If you are hosting klarity on guithub pages your base url will be `https://<username>.github.io/<repo name>/`
+If you are hosting klarity on github pages your base url will be `https://<username>.github.io/<repo name>/`

 - run the build command to build a production version of your site:
     ```shell